The Real Housewives of Atlanta season 13

 The thirteenth season of The Real Housewives of Atlanta, an American reality television show, was broadcast by Bravo, it premiered on December 6, 2020, and is primarily filmed in Atlanta, Georgia.
 Its executive producers are Steven Weinstock, Glenda Hersh, Lauren Eskelin, Lorraine Haughton-Lawson, Luke Neslage, Glenda Cox, Joye Chin, and Andy Cohen.

 The Real Housewives of Atlanta focuses on the lives of Kandi Burruss, Cynthia Bailey, Kenya Moore, Porsha Williams and Drew Sidora.

-The season received negative reviews from fans of the show due to the uneven editing, lack of group chemistry, and slower-paced episodes.
-This season also marked the final regular appearances of Cynthia Bailey and Porsha Williams.
+This season marked the final regular appearance of Cynthia Bailey.

+This season marked the second departure of Porsha Williams.
+She eventually returned for the show’s 16th season.

 Cast

 For the thirteenth season, four of the six cast members from the previous season returned.
 Eva Marcille departed the series, along with NeNe Leakes, who exited the series for a second time.
-Actress and singer, Drew Sidora joined the cast as a Housewife, while newcower, LaToya Ali joined Marlo Hampton, and Tanya Sam as friends of the cast.
+Actress and singer, Drew Sidora joined the cast as a Housewife, while newcomer, LaToya Ali joined Marlo Hampton, and Tanya Sam as friends of the cast.

 In addition to this, Falynn Pina and Shamea Morton made multiple guest appearances throughout the season.
-While former housewives: Shereé Whitfield, Claudia Jordan, and Eva Marcille also appeared as guests in attendance at Cynthia and Mike's wedding.
+While former housewives: Shereé Whitfield, Claudia Jordan and Eva Marcille also appeared as guests in attendance at Cynthia and Mike's wedding.